-Although subject matter programs are not part of the accreditation system, reviewing new program proposals is a significant part of the Professional Services Division priorities.
+Although subject matter programs are not part of the accreditation system, reviewing new program proposals are a significant part of the Professional Services Division priorities.
 The eight programs approved by the Commission in 2017-18 are included in the table below.

-New Subject Matter Programs (8) California State University, Fresno Elementary Subject Matter California State University, Los Angeles Elementary Subject Matter California State University, Monterey Bay Elementary Subject Matter California State University, Sacramento Elementary Subject Matter Point Loma Nazarene University Elementary Subject Matter San Francisco State University Elementary Subject Matter University of California, Davis Single Subject - Agriculture Vanguard University Elementary Subject Matter
+Institution New Subject Matter Programs (8) Program California State University, Fresno Elementary Subject Matter California State University, Los Angeles Elementary Subject Matter California State University, Monterey Bay Elementary Subject Matter California State University, Sacramento Elementary Subject Matter Point Loma Nazarene University Elementary Subject Matter San Francisco State University Elementary Subject Matter University of California, Davis Single Subject - Agriculture Vanguard University Elementary Subject Matter not excuse an institution from accreditation activities.
+All inactive programs must participate in accreditation activities in a modified manner as determined by the COA and Administrator of Accreditation.
+The following 18 programs noted below were declared to be in an Inactive status in 2017-18.